RgbTrouw/Qs-Messenger/README.md

      There is also a Windows development framework set up, but we still have to solve the connectivity issue.

-     Thank you for your insterest into the still early development stages.
+     Thank you for your insterest in the still early development stages.

      'The QsMessenger Team' wishes you a Merry Christmass and a Happy New Year!